Stellarend/Tower-of-Fantasy-Guide/README.md

 - Black Crystals
     - Usable in the shop
-    - Purchase limited nucleus (red orb)
+    - Purchase Red Nucleus
+    - Once your 3 weapons are max stars, purchase Special Voucher
 - Vitality / Energy
     - Used for Adventure Select and refreshes slowly overtime
     - Do not allow it to cap, always make sure it's under 100 at the end of a play session